 Mr Tyrone Carpenter MB BS BSc FRCOG MD

 Mr Carpenter is a Consultant Obstetrician and Gynaecologist at Poole Hospital NHS Foundation Trust.
-He is also on the Board of the British Society of Gynaecological Endoscopy (BSGE), an Honorary Senior Clinical Lecturer to Southampton University and Associate Professor to St Georges Medical School, Grenada.
+He is the lead for gynaecology for the trust as well as being an Honorary Senior Clinical Lecturer to Southampton University, an Associate Professor to St Georges Medical School, Grenada and a Board member of the British Society of Gynaecological Endoscopy (BSGE) between 2012 and 2018.
 As well as undertaking all routine gynaecological procedures he has special expertise in Minimal Access Surgery (Keyhole surgery).
-He is the lead gynaecologist for minimal access surgery in Poole as well as running the Dorset Endometriosis Centre.
+He is the senior gynaecologist for minimal access surgery in Poole as well as running the Dorset Endometriosis Centre.
 He is the only gynaecologist in Dorset and Wiltshire accredited by the BSGE and NHS England to undertake laparoscopic surgery for severe endometriosis.
 He has appeared on Embarrassing Bodies, BBC Radio Solent and featured in The Sun, The Express, Daily Mail Online , The Mirror and Metro news papers.

 Prior to his appointment Mr Carpenter was the Clinical Fellow in Advanced Minimal Access Surgery at the Minimal Access Therapy Training Unit (MATTU), Guildford, which is one of the leading centres for laparoscopic surgery both in the UK and worldwide.
 Whilst there, in addition to training in advance laparoscopic techniques, he completed a research thesis (medical doctorate) into endometriosis.
 This investigated various aspects of the disease including its natural history and the efficacy of drugs in causing disease regression by altering blood supply and local hormones.
 It also described a new technique for quantifying endometriosis.
 In addition he initiated a clinical trial comparing ablation of endometriosis using the carbon dioxide laser with excision of endometriosis using the harmonic scalpel.
 This trial has recently finished and results will be published soon.